All Episodes

 Even Liam Neeson, the actor, is defending the horses and trying to save them.

-Well, the stories of all the liberal Democrats at the charter schools, and why does he want to get rid of the charter schools?
+With the stories of all the liberal Democrats at the charter schools, and why does he want to get rid of the charter schools?

-Because it isn't fair that some students should have better schools than others, and he's got to pay his price to the unions for helping get him elected, and they preside over the bad schools.
+And he's got to pay his price to the unions for helping get him elected.

-But the real truth is we just not fair for people to have better schools than others.
+But the real truth is, we just not fair for people to have better schools than others.

 If everybody can't have a good school, nobody can.

-So rather than try to find a way to expand the number of charter schools or to improve education in New York, this guy is dumbing it down to mediocrity for everybody under the name of egalitarianism, fairness and equality and all that.
+So rather than try to find a way to expand the number of charter schools or to improve education in New York, this guy is dumbing it down to mediocrity for everybody under the name of egalitarianism, fairness, and equality, and all that.

 And the people that elect this guy was elected by people that think this way, yet he's employing it now, doing everything they knew he was going to do, and they're mad about it.

-to counter that kind of thing that's happening everybody does what they can uh this radio show 15 hours a week But I had a friend who worked for Kansas City Royals, groundskeeper, George Toma.
+But I had a friend who worked for Kansas City Royals, groundskeeper, George Toma.

 Now, from that distance, because what was going on here?